DanielDavidFranco/solc_web3_compile_deploy_interact/README.md

 4) npm install fs-extra

+5) create the /bin/ folder

-5) node compile.js
+6) node compile.js

-6) For proper usage of the sendEth.js file, modify the privateKey and the receiverAddress variables accordingly.
+7) For proper usage of the sendEth.js file, modify the privateKey and the receiverAddress variables accordingly.

 CONTENT: